What Did You Expect?: Redeeming the Realities of Marriage

 “When Paul Tripp teaches, preaches, or writes he does so through the lens of the gospel.
 In What Did You Expect?, Paul faithfully and brilliantly lets the gospel bear its weight on the messiness and beauty of marriage.
 I, personally, found the book to be helpful, and we use it extensively at The Village.”

-—Matt Chandler, Lead Pastor, The Village Church, Dallas, Texas; President, Acts 29 Church Planting Network
+Matt Chandler, Lead Pastor, The Village Church, Dallas, Texas; President, Acts 29 Church Planting Network; author, The Explicit Gospel

 “The reason What Did You Expect? is so powerful is not because Paul Tripp is a marriage expert with tips and tricks to fix your problems, it’s because his teaching is drenched in the gospel and the Word of God.
 This honest book will help you see yourself and your spouse in a new light as it shows you who Jesus is and how to connect his redeeming grace to the daily realities of your marriage.
 Singles and engaged couples will benefit from it, too.”

 Joshua Harris, Former Senior Pastor, Covenant Life Church, Gaithersburg, Maryland; author, Dug Down Deep

 “At once deeply theological and practically relevant, this is one of the top books on marriage I have ever read.
 Paul Tripp allows readers to examine marriage through a biblical lens so that we understand how God can graciously heal our hurting homes.
 As a pastor, I will implore our people to read this book as soon as it is available.”

 Chris Brauns, Pastor, The Red Brick Church, Stillman Valley, Illinois; author, Unpacking Forgiveness, Bound Together, and When the Word Leads Your Pastoral Search